tzabcd/HeyCommunity/README.md

 ## Get the full project code
 $ git clone https://github.com/dev4living/HeyCommunity.git HeyCommunity
 $ cd HeyCommunity
-$ git submodule update --init                   ## This step may be slow, and you can get the source code from Releases
+$ git submodule update --init --recursive       ## This step may be slow, and you can get the source code from Releases

 ## Front-end deployment